SamMauldin/octo-node/README.md

 Running multiple nodes under one external IP
 ============================================
-You can run multiple nodes under one IP, but you will need to use one as the master, and the others as leeches.
+You can run multiple nodes under one IP, but you will need to use a different port on each node.
+There are also some quicks when nodes are run with this.
-To do this, setup one node and verify that it works as expected.
-Then, setup your other nodes, configure the master node as the only seed, and set leech to true.